World Mental Health Day celebrates awareness for the global community in an empathetic way,

 Getting people to talk about a subject that tends to be taboo and about which many hold mistaken and prejudiced ideas will help the community to learn about the risk factors so that they can identify and learn to address them.

 I reiterate: suicide is preventable and can therefore be avoided, which is why all of our efforts and public policies should focus on prevention.
 However, oftentimes, people who suffer from mental illness lack access to mental health services, sometimes because there are no services in their community and sometimes because they must wait months to be seen.

 This is just one aspect of the subject.
 Over the course of the year we will be adding reports and documents that aim to provide tools not only to professionals but also to the community as a whole so that they are prepared to detect and address the issue.

 We need everyone’s help, which is why we hope to receive contributions not only from the community but also from organizations made up of mental health users and their families so that we can share our experience of and knowledge about an issue as important and painful as suicide with each other.

-We invite you to join the campaign for Mental Health Day 2019 and, through the use of standardized criteria, to make a big difference all over the world to this very important issue.
+We invite you to join the campaign for Mental Health Day 2019 and, to make a big difference all over the world to this very important issue.

 Send us your documents, photos, and videos for sharing on social media and on our web site.